Skip to main content

 (1) "Court" means, unless the context requires otherwise:

-(i) the Court of Appeals;
+(i) the Supreme Court of Maryland;

-(ii) the Court of Special Appeals;
+(ii) the Appellate Court of Maryland

 (iii) a circuit court; and